fiorix/freegeoip/README.md

 - Redis - for API usage quotas
 - The IP database

+Proceed to building the IP database and then compile and run the server.

-### Building the database
+### Building the IP database

-The database is composed of multiple files, from multiple sources.
-It's a combination of IP networks, country codes, city names, etc.
+The IP database is composed of multiple files from multiple sources.
+It's a combination of IP subnets, country codes, city names, etc.

 There's a helper script under the ``db`` directory that automates the process of building the database, and can be used regularly to update it as well.
-Because it downloads multiple files and process them, it might eventually fail.

-It's a Python script called ``updatedb`` that generates ``ipdb.sqlite``:
+It's a Python script called ``updatedb`` that creates ``ipdb.sqlite``:

 	$ cd db
 	$ ./updatedb
-	... will download files and process them to generate ipdb.sqlite
+	... will download files and process them to create ipdb.sqlite
 	$ file ipdb.sqlite
 	ipdb.sqlite: SQLite 3.x database